kapilash/quarry/README.md

 *  __NewLine__ LF or CRLF
 *  __EOF__ a token representing an end of file (this occurs after the last line)
-* __MetaId__ In case of C, variables beginning with '#' are interpreted as meta identifiers.
-In case of Java, variables beginning with '@' are read as meta Ids.
-By default there are no meta identifiers.

 ## Example
-please consult exquarry.c
+please consult example/example.c

 ## Build
+> mkdir build
-> make check
+> cd build

-will build and run the tests
+> cmake .. -G <Your Generator> [-DBOOST_DIR=path-to-boost-build-dir]

+For building the example,
-> make example
+> cd example
+> mkdir build
+> cmake .. -G <Your Generator> -DQU_DIR=<path-quarry-dir>

+The cmake lists file assumes that the build dir is named build and is inside the root folder

 builds an executable exquarry.out which prints some statistics about a given java source code

 ## Notes

-* There is a hard limit on the size of individual slab.
-For any given slab, only the first 4096 bytes will be considered.
-The rest will be ignored.
+* When a file is given as an input, it is memory-mapped and read

-* The return value from a quarry_read should not be deleted.
-More over, it is intended to be copied immediately and freed (using quarry_freeSlab) before the next call to quarry_read.
-(The ideal use of this value is to copy the contents into a GC'ed memory and releasing the slab).
+* The return value from a quarry_nextToken should not be deleted.
+More over, it is intended to be copied immediately and freed (using quarry_freeToken)

 ## TODO
-* add tests for UTF-8 identifiers
-* add comprehensive tests for c
-* add comprehensive tests for  operators
-* add support numbers ending with LL and ULL
+* C++ API to be made more usable
+* Proper packaging
+* Clean up Numbers.cpp
+* UTF-8 decoding is duplicated at two places.